spring1843/go-dsa/graph/README.md

 Depth First Search (DFS) is a graph traversal algorithm that explores a graph by visiting as far as possible along each branch before backtracking.
 It uses a [stack](../stack) data structure when implemented iteratively, is [recursive](../recursion), and is a generalization of pre-order traversal in trees.

 When given a graph G and a vertex S, DFS systematically discovers all nodes in G reachable from S. It is typically implemented using a driver that discovers the edges of the most recently discovered vertex V that has unexplored edges.
 Once all of V's edges have been explored, the search [backtracks](../backtracking/) to explore all edges leaving the vertex from which V was discovered.
-This process continues until the discovery of all edges.
+This process continues until the all edges are discovered.

 ```Go
 package graph_test